For cold water diving do you use a wetsuit or drysuit?

-What is the difference between a wetsuit and a dry suit in 15 seconds…
+What is the difference between a wetsuit and a drysuit in more detail

 What is a wetsuit?